Kuali Training Materials

 Selecting the proposals for the meeting:

-- Select the proposals from workflow.
+2. Select the proposals from workflow.

-- Click the "Select from Workflow" button
+1. Click the "Select from Workflow" buttonimage of select from workflow button

-- Choose the Type of proposal on the top ribbon: Course, Programs, Experiences (Gen Ed Apps), Specializations (Emphases)
+2. Choose the Type of proposal on the top ribbon: Course, Programs, Experiences (Gen Ed Apps), Specializations (Emphases)

-- Click on "Leave Edit Mode"
+3. Click on "Leave Edit Mode" image of leave edit mode link

-- Send out agenda using the URL or the Send option in the navigation or come back to it with additional edits by going back to Agenda on the right-hand navigation.
+4. Send out agenda using the URL or the Send option in the navigation or come back to it with additional edits by going back to Agenda on the right-hand navigation.

 Contact Curriculum